colemilne54/EGEN310R-Group5-Rover-Code/README.md

 ## Overview
 The main idea of our rover code is that the curses and pololu_drv8835_rpi libraries are used in conjunction to take keyboard input and translate that into motor movement.

+RaspController app was used to send commands to the raspberry pi over WiFi.

 ## Structure
 ### Functions
 #### forwards(spd)